top of page

 environment which is dominated by squares and rectangles, but they’re everywhere in nature.

-activity which induces a “relaxed wakefulness.”
+brain activity which induces a state of “relaxed wakefulness.”

 When we see water, even droplets, we experience feelings of relaxation, reduced stress, and even boosted creativity.
 Whether it's a bubbling brook, a waterfall or a vast ocean, the visual stimulation of water can help to clear our mind and inspire thoughts.